-Among the many reversible causes of delirium, urine retention and fecal impaction are much more common in older people.
-Both of these conditions cause discomfort, but a delirious patient will not be able to explain the situation.
+Among the many reversible causes of delirium, urinary retention (not being able to empty the bladder) and fecal impaction are much more common in older people.
+Both of these conditions cause discomfort, but a delirious person may not be able to explain how they are feeling.

 History of Alcohol or Substance Abuse

 Delirium may be a symptom of alcohol or medication withdrawal if someone who is dependent on it stops consuming it suddenly (for example, benzodiazepines or opioids for sleep or pain).
 Delirium may also occur when taking illegal drugs like cocaine, LSD, PCP, or amphetamines, or as an adverse effect of particular medications.
-The healthcare professional treating the patient must be told exactly which drugs the delirious patient has taken to make sure that treatment is appropriate.
+The healthcare professional treating the older adult must be told exactly which drugs the person with delirium has taken to make sure that treatment is appropriate.